aarav0180/GeekHaven_Test/README.md

 7. calender days
 8. to do list added with day wise segragation
 9. multi-step form added
 10. pdf exporting and sharing added

+## Login and Signup also working just it isn't showing in the main app because the starting screen is home screen.